jimmyvcr/nssc1-team07/README.md

 Number of steps: $n = N*10$ \
 Frequency: $\tau= \frac{t_{end}}{n} = \frac{T*10}{N*10}= \frac{T}{N}$

+Increasing both the number of steps and the end-time by the same factor keeps the step size unchanged, so one might expect the results to somewhat match the original calculation.
+However, although the local error per step is the same, the longer simulation involves more steps, and because explicit Euler propagates errors, the solution gradually deviates more from the exact trajectory.

 <img src="demos/ExplicitEuler/mass_spring_phase_plot_10*tend_10*steps.png" width="45%" style="display:inline-block; margin-right:5%;">
 <img src="demos/ExplicitEuler/mass_spring_time_evolution_10*tend_10*steps.png" width="45%" style="display:inline-block;">

-Exact solution of mass-spring ODE results in sinusoidal oscillation over time (time evolution) and circular phase plot.
-The updates with explicit Euler are not (totally) energy conserving and so numerical errors accumulate over time.

-Smaller stepsize:
-When the time interval is divided into ten times more steps, the explicit Euler method produces more intermediate approximations with smaller local, numerical errors.
-This results in a solution that more closely matches the analytical sinusoid.
-This is also reflected in the plots, as the numerical solution is closer to a circle in the phase plot (reduced spiral artifacts), and a sinusiod over time (amplitude preservation).

-Bigger end-time:
-When the end-time is increased while keeping the number of steps constant, the step size becomes larger.
-This reduces the number of intermediate approximations and increases the local numerical error.
-Because explicit Euler propagates each step from the previous one, these errors accumulate over time, leading to a larger overall deviation from the exact solution.
-This can be seen in the plots: the phase plot no longer resembles a circle, and the time evolution shows an almost flat sinusoid with growing deviations toward the end (amplitude grows beyond analytical bounds).

-Increasing both the number of steps and the end-time by the same factor keeps the step size unchanged, so one might expect the results to somewhat match the original calculation.
-However, although the local error per step is the same, the longer simulation involves more steps, and because explicit Euler propagates errors, the solution gradually deviates more from the exact trajectory.